Barker and Stonehouse: History

+Charity tournament

+A charity golf tournament organised by North East independent retailer Barker & Stonehouse raised £12,000 for the charity The Furniture Makers' Company.

 Locations

 Thornaby

 Barker and Stonehouse's flagship store is located on Haydock Park Road in Teesside Retail Park, Thornaby.
 Opened in 2015 with special guest Mary Berry, the furniture store has an eco-friendly design, made from reclaimed materials and featuring a living wall with a self-sufficient water irrigation system.
 In-store café Chadwick & Co is located on the second floor.

-Darlington

-Barker and Stonehouse Darlington is located on Victoria Road in the Feethams area of the town.

-Newcastle

-Located in Strawberry Buildings on Leazes Park Road, Barker and Stonehouse's Newcastle upon Tyne store opened in 1998 within a former print works, creating 60,000 sq. ft. of retail space.

-Gateshead

-Barker and Stonehouse's Gateshead store is located on the Metro Retail Park, next to the Metro Centre.
-The 26,000 sq ft showroom is arranged over two floors.

 Knaresborough

 Barker and Stonehouse Knaresborough opened in 2012.
 It features low energy heating, an energy-saving lighting system and a living roof garden for wildlife and insects.
 The store is also home to Stanley's Coffee House & Kitchen.

-Leeds

-The Leeds Barker and Stonehouse store is located in the West Yorkshire Retail Park on Geldherd Road, Birstall and has two floors of furniture.

-Hull

-Barker and Stonehouse Hull is located in the St Andrews Quay retail park.

-Nottingham

-The Barker and Stonehouse Nottingham store is located on Giltbrook Retail Park, Ikea Way.

-London Battersea

-Barker and Stonehouse opened their first London store in 2013.
-The Battersea showroom is located inside an old candle factory, at 100 York Road.

 Hove

 Located at 184–186 Old Shoreham Road, Barker and Stonehouse Hove opened in 2017 and is the largest furniture store on the south coast with 35,000 sq ft of retail space.
 The store was officially opened by TV's George Clarke.